 What Happens if No Reports Are Provided?

-You can imagine a customer asking about an update constantly because he doesn't know how the project is moving on?
+You can imagine a client asking about an update constantly because he or she doesn't know how the project is moving on?
 It sounds weird, doesn't it?

 Well, this is exactly what happens if reports are not made.
 Ok, there is no need to report on every step.
 A report shall clearly show:

 - What was planned to do within a specific period;